antmarakis/thinkspace/publications.md

 ## 2021

+Wine is Not v i n. -- On the Compatibility of Tokenizations Across Languages [Camera-Ready](https://arxiv.org/abs/2109.05772).
+Antonis Maronikolakis, Philipp Dufter and Hinrich Schütze.
+2021.
+In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.

+BERT Cannot Align Characters.
+Antonis Maronikolakis, Philipp Dufter and Hinrich Schütze.
+2021.
+In Proceedings of the The Second Workshop on Insights from Negative Results, EMNLP.

 [Artificial Intelligence, Extreme Speech, and the Challenges of Online Content Moderation](https://doi.org/10.5282/ubm/epub.76087).
 Sahana Udupa, Elonnai Hickok, Antonis Maronikolakis, Hinrich Schuetze, Laura Csuka, Axel Wisiorek, Leah Nann.
 2021.
 AI4Dignity Project.
 EU Commission Policy Brief.

 [Identifying Automatically Generated Headlines Using Transformers](https://www.aclweb.org/anthology/2021.nlp4if-1.1/).
 Antonis Maronikolakis, Hinrich Schütze, and Mark Stevenson.
 2021.
 In Proceedings of the Fourth Workshop on NLP for Internet Freedom: Censorship, Disinformation, and Propaganda, pages 1–6, Online.
 Association for Computational Linguistics.